The System of Bikram Yoga Poses

 Tadasana - Tree pose

-Stand tall, straighten spine, firm buttock, lock the knee
+Stand tall, straighten your spine, firm buttocks, lock the knee.

 Padangustasana - Toe stand pose